leolani/cltl-dialogueevaluation/README.md

 # cltl-dialogueevaluation

 Evaluation of an interaction, using dialogue and resulting eKGs

 ## Description

-This package takes in an eKG and returns an evaluation of its quality.
+This package provides the tools to evaluate a dialogue according to several approaches: human annotation, automatic evaluation (likelihood or graph based), and statistical overview.

 ## Getting started